arbor-sim/arbor/doc/contrib/test.rst

 pieces as a fixture.
 A fixture is a decorator that injects the reusable piece into the test function.
 Fixtures, and helpers to write them, are available in ``python/test/fixtures.py``.
-The following example shows you how to create a fixture that returns the arbor version, and optionally the path to it:
+The following example shows you how to create a fixture that returns the Arbor version, and optionally the path to it:

 .. code-block:: python